 - Double-check your Pre-proposal Submission Form file before uploading it at the submission web site to make sure it is PC-readable and that it is your final version.
 It must be in the form of a single pdf file.
-You will receive an auto-receipt from the web site confirming your submission, but this is not an indication that your file is readable. - For submissions made on or before the Courtesy Deadline of 3/3/2010, NYSG staff will email you separately and before the Final Deadline to confirm that your file is virus-free and can be opened and read.
-This courtesy check will not be available for submissions (or re-submissions) made after 3/3/2010.

-- The lead investigator of a file submitted to the web site after the Courtesy Deadline (3/3/2010), that contains a virus, or that is unreadable will be notified on March 8th that his/her submission cannot be accepted. - We recommend submission via a PC at your university office, with a current version of Internet Explorer or Firefox web browser installed. - If you have trouble with submission through www.NYSGProposal.org, call NYSG (631-632-6906) to explain the problem.
+You will receive an auto-receipt from the web site confirming your submission, but this is not an indication that your file is readable. - We recommend submission via a PC at your university office, with a current version of Internet Explorer or Firefox web browser installed. - If you have trouble with submission through www.NYSGProposal.org, call NYSG (631-632-6906) to explain the problem.
 We will try to help, but cannot guarantee that we can solve your problem.
-In any case, unless the web site (housed on the Stony Brook University server) becomes inoperable, it is your responsibility to use equipment that will allow you to meet the Final Deadline. - Any submission after the Final Deadline of 4:00 PM on March 5 cannot be accepted and its lead investigator will be notified on March 8th.
+In any case, unless the web site (housed on the Stony Brook University server) becomes inoperable, it is your responsibility to use equipment that will allow you to meet the deadline.